• Skip to primary navigation

 Salt: This comes in handy for warm salt water gargles when you have a sore throat.

 Throat Drops: There are a plethora of choices here.
-Personally, I like the Vitamin C and elderberry drops.
+Personally, I like the Vitamin C and Elderberry drops.
 Note: do not give cough drops to small children, as these can be a choking hazard for them.

 Lemon tea bags and honey: These are wonderful for soothing a scratchy sore throat.
 Note: do not give honey to children under one year old, as there is a risk of botulism.